Mark-to-market/Mark-to-market.github.io/collections/_projects/2018-06-22-Data Science in Python.md

 <br>

 ##### It's time to train a model.
-We could use several models, however, a good choice for our data would be a Support Vector Machine Classifier.
+We could use several models, however, a good choice for our data would be a Support Vector Machine..
+SVM is a discriminative Classifier

+That’s what SVM does.
+It finds out a line/ hyper-plane (in multidimensional space that separate outs classes).

 <br>